bergesinstitute/graf-method/book-3-unit-6.md

 *Nosotros nos estamos mirando en el espejo.* (We are looking at ourselves in the mirror.)

-- Podemos poner el pronombre al final, unido al último verbo:
+- Podemos poner el pronombre al final, unido al último verbo.
+We can place the pronoun at the end, attached to the last verb.

 *Yo voy a levantarme a las 8 de la mañana.*